jimmyhmiller/PlayGround/writings/programming/Basic Functional Studies.md

 add = _.curry(add);
 ```

 Now our function is curried!
-How is this useful you might ask, let me leave you with one more example.
-It is a simple modification of our map function before.
-All that I've done is switch the order of the the arguments, but once we do we can see just how powerful higher order functions combined with currying can be.
-​
+How is this useful?
+Let me leave you with one more example.
 ```javascript
 let map = function (fn, list) {
 	let temp = [];